Question: "Can you give me a timeline of Jesus' life?"

 Jesus prays in the Garden of Gethsemane while His disciples sleep.

-Judas leads an armed guard who arrest Jesus.
+Judas leads a group of temple guards who arrest Jesus.

 Jesus has an informal “trial” before the Jewish leaders who condemn Him and take Him to Pilate, who must ratify their decision since they do not have the authority to carry out the death penalty.